Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Experiments

 \subsection{Sequence-to-sequence}

 In this part, we evaluated \textit{Prot2Token} on residue-wise sequences by formulating it as a sequence labeling task, where the model generates a discrete token for each residue in the input protein sequence.
 The main focus of this section is on the challenging task of sequence-to-3D structure prediction.
 Here, \textit{Prot2Token} is trained to generate discrete 3D structure tokens from amino acid sequences using a vector quantized variational autoencoder (VQ-VAE) based representation for protein backbone coordinates.
 The results are summarized in Table \ref{table-8}, which reports TM-score and runtime for representative structure prediction methods.
 Notably, \textit{Prot2Token-D} demonstrates a dramatic speed advantage, producing structure predictions for a typical 384-residue protein in 1--2 seconds on a single A100 GPU---approximately three orders of magnitude faster than \textit{AF2} with multiple sequence alignment (MSA) input, which typically requires 18--25 minutes for inference.
 This substantial speed-up makes \textit{Prot2Token} particularly well-suited for large-scale or real-time structure generation scenarios.
 Representative examples of successful and unsuccessful 3D structure predictions are illustrated in Figure~\ref{fig4} and Figure~\ref{app-3d-bad}, respectively.
-Additionally, as shown in Figure~\ref{app-3d-perplexity}, the training process has not yet fully converged, indicating that further improvements in predictive performance are likely with extended training.
-The result of secondary structure is reported in Table~\ref{app-table-secondary-structure}.
+Interestingly, although the validation perplexity continues to decrease (Figure~\ref{app-3d-perplexity}), structure accuracy plateaus at $\sim$0.55 TM-score on CAMEO 2024; this aligns with the $\sim$0.60 TM-score reconstruction ceiling of the VQ-VAE tokenizer, indicating a tokenizer-imposed bottleneck rather than a lack of decoder convergence.
+Results for secondary structure appear in Appendix; Table~\ref{app-table-secondary-structure}.